adc77/detra/docs/NEW_FEATURES.md

-# VertiGuard - New Features
+# detra - New Features

 ## 🎯 **Complete Observability Solution**

-VertiGuard is now a **comprehensive monitoring platform** that handles:
+detra is now a **comprehensive monitoring platform** that handles:

 1. ✅ **Traditional Error Tracking** (like Sentry)
 2. ✅ **LLM Monitoring** (prompt/output quality)